Digital media projects

 As well as supporting and training young people, our media projects are designed to engage and benefit the wider community.
 Many of them have been developed in partnership with other not-for-profit organisations.

-If you have an idea for a digital media project, or are interested in supporting future projects in any way, please contact us
+If you have an idea for a digital media project, are interested in getting involved with our current project in any way, or want more information, please contact Andrew South, Digital Media Programme Manager, T: 0208 354 5534 E: firstname.lastname@example.org

 Watch our 2 short films 'The Beats Beneath' and 'Waking the Dead'